sudhadevgit/expo-account-devices-app/Readme.md

 **Prerequisites**

 Make sure you have Node.js installed.
 You can download it from here.

-Install Expo CLI globally if you haven’t already:
+Install Expo CLI globally if not present:

         npm install -g expo-cli